 The Control Authority organization supports the transfer and usage of SFDUs by providing data description registration, revision, and dissemination services.
 This organization, as shown in Figure 2-1, is composed of the following entities:

-1. The CCSDS Secretariat, supported by the Control Authority (CA) Agent.
+1. The CCSDS Secretariat, supported by the SANA acting as the Control Authority (CA) Agent;

+2. The SANA Member Agency and CCSDS Agency Head of Delegation (Agency x) registries;

+3. One or more Agency Representatives (AR) appointed by the Agency HoD; and

-2. Member Agency Control Authority Offices (MACAOs).
+4. Member Agency Control Authority Offices (MACAOs).

 Figure 2-1.
 Control Authority Organizational Structure

-Figure 2-1 shows the support relationship of the CA Agent to the CCSDS Secretariat.
-It also shows possible organization structures that participating Agencies may establish.
+Figure 2-1 shows the support relationship of the SANA acting as CA Agent for the CCSDS Secretariat.
+It also shows the relationship to the CCSDS Member Agencies, appointed representatives, and the possible organization structures that participating Agencies may establish.
 For example, each Primary MACAO may choose to establish a hierarchy of MACAOs.
 If one does so, then each of the lower-level MACAOs is called a Descendant MACAO with respect to a higher-level MACAO (an Ascendant MACAO).

-The CCSDS Secretariat delegates the tasks involved in fulfilling its responsibilities concerning Control Authorities, as identified in 2.2.1, to the CA Agent.
-The World Data Center A for Rockets and Satellites (WDC-A-R&S) is serving as the CA Agent.
+The CCSDS Secretariat has delegated the tasks involved in fulfilling its responsibilities concerning Control Authorities, as identified in 2.2.1, to the CA Agent.
+The CCSDS Space Assigned Numbers Authority (SANA) serves as the CA Agent.
+Each CCSDS agency has a Head of Delegation (HoD) and the HoD must appoint someone to act as the Agency Representative to manage the MACAO.

 A MACAO has the responsibilities identified in 2.2.2.
 Although there is a distinction made between Member and Observer Agencies within the CCSDS (Reference [1]), no distinction is made between these Agencies within the Control Authority organization.
 Therefore, Control Authority offices established by either Member or Observer Agencies are referred to as MACAOs.
 (Note: In this document, unless otherwise specified, Control Authority office means any MACAO or the CA Agent, and MACAO means any Primary or Descendant MACAO).